Parrot-Developers/firmwared/README.md

 Each *notification*'s first argument after the *command* name, is the *pomp msg id* of the command it is related to, if relevant.
 An *identifier* is either the sha1 of the entity or it's friendly random name.
-There is 3 types of entities, "instances", "firmwares" and "remote_firmwares", entities types are named *folders*.
+As the time of writing, there is 3 types of entities, "instances", "firmwares" and "remote_firmwares", entities types are named *folders*.

 ### Commands

 * *PING*
   asks for the server to answer with a *PONG* notification
+* *FOLDERS*
+  asks the server to list the currently registered folders
 * *LIST* FOLDER
   list all the items in the folder FOLDER
-  FOLDER is one of "instances", "firmwares" or "remote_firmwares"
+  FOLDER is one of folders listed in an answer to a *FOLDERS* command
 * *SHOW* FOLDER IDENTIFIER
   asks for all the information on a given entity of a folder
 * *PULL* FIRMWARE_IDENTIFIER